Target: Terror: Plot

 After dispatching and killing all terrorists, helping all officials (and keeps all the officials alive, along with the innocents) and saving all innocents in all these areas, the player(s) is (are) sent to a Boeing 747 that has been hijacked.
 The player(s) must fight their way to the cockpit in order to stop the terrorists from performing a suicide attack on the White House.
-If the player(s) succeeds to killing all the terrorists, helping all officials while successfully keeping them all alive, saving all innocents, and stops the White House suicide attack. the president then says that he and the whole world thanks the player for their courage and bravery of stopping the terrorists, calls the player(s) a hero, and also says "It's because of heroes like yourselves, that this country is a safe place for democracy and the American way of life".
+If the player(s) succeeds to killing all the terrorists, helping all officials while successfully keeping them all alive, saving all innocents, and stops the White House suicide attack, the president then says that he and the whole world thanks the player for their courage and bravery of stopping the terrorists, calls the player(s) a hero, and also says "It's because of heroes like yourselves, that this country is a safe place for democracy and the American way of life".
 On the Wii version the speech abruptly cuts to static.
 However in the original arcade version the speech is interrupted by terrorists, who capture the president and shoot the player(s).
 Regardless of platform, the ending is followed by a “To Be Continued” screen, but no continuation or sequel was ever created.

 Development

 Target: Terror was the first arcade game developed by Raw Thrills.
 Designed by Eugene Jarvis, the game was inspired by the paranoia in the United States after the September 11 attacks.
 Raw Thrills felt that such an "outrageous", controversial premise would give them publicity.
 However, they avoided using ethnic stereotypes.

 The game's characters were animated with motion capture; Raw Thrills thought it looked more realistic than 3D models.
 A nonviolent "paintball" option was included for family audiences.
 The final level, in which the player must stop a hijacked Boeing 747 from crashing into the White House, was inspired by United Airlines Flight 93 and the speculation over its intended target.
 According to Jarvis, the scene caused Walmart stores to ban Target: Terror from their arcades.
+If the player successfully completes the mission the president thanks the player for their actions, but is then kidnapped by terrorists, which is followed by a to be continued screen, however a sequel was never made.

 Target: Terror was unveiled at the January 2004 Amusement Trades Exhibition International show in London, along with Raw Thrills' racing game The Fast and the Furious and ICE/Play Mechanix's comic book-based shooting game Johnny Nero Action Hero.

+The game was published in Japan by Taito.